Preface to Chapter 34

 Roland carefully laid out all the supplies he had ready on the table.
 Over the past week he had baked loaf after loaf of bread.
 He had boiled two dozen fresh eggs, then peeled and packed them in salt water so they would last longer.
 But everything else he needed was still under the heavy slab.

 As Roland lifted the heavy wooden crate onto the table, he felt a sharp pain stabbing through his back.
 He heavily set the crate down and rubbed the sore spot with his fist.
-This pain reminded him of the injury he had fallen off a bucking horse when he was a young man.
-It had taken many months to recover from it and, ever since then, if he worked too hard or lifted something heavy in the wrong way, it would bother him again.
+This pain reminded him of the injury he suffered when he fell off a bucking horse as young man.
+It had taken many months to recover and, ever since then, if he worked too hard or lifted something heavy in the wrong way, it would bother him again.

 Breathing deeply from the pain, he smelled wood smoke coming into the kitchen from outside.
 Roland hobbled down the stairs and leaned against the wall as he walked around the barn.
 He saw a fire blazing on the castle turret nearest him.